little house cookbook

 Baked Beans

 These baked beans were a two-night project, mostly because I am not organized enough to plan my cooking 5 hours ahead of time.
-Interestingly, I was organized enough to pre-soak a few cups of navy beans overnight, but I completely lost track of time the next day.
-So I spent a quiet Sunday night doing… Continue reading Baked Beans
+Interestingly, I was organized enough to pre-soak a few cups of navy beans overnight, but I completely… Continue reading

 Fried Salt Pork with Gravy; Drippings

 Our inaugural recipe is a real winner.
 A slab of salt pork, sliced and fried into the crispiest, unhealthiest morsels.
-It's doused with a gravy made from milk and the pork fat left over in the pan.
-Oh, my--I could feel my arteries hardening just as I read through the recipe.Salt pork is a slab… Continue reading Fried Salt Pork with Gravy; Drippings
+It’s doused with a gravy made from milk and the pork fat left over in the pan.
+Oh, my–I could… Continue reading

 Book One: The Little House Cookbook